zzandcc/ipsd/README.md

 If you feel this dataset is useful, please cite as the following format.

-@article{CAI2026500,

-title = {MaOutCNN: A physical mechanism coupled MambaOut-CNN detection network with maiden-released interference polarized ship detection dataset},
+@article{CAI2026500,title = {MaOutCNN: A physical mechanism coupled MambaOut-CNN detection network with maiden-released interference polarized ship detection dataset},
 journal = {ISPRS Journal of Photogrammetry and Remote Sensing},
 volume = {236},

 pages = {500-527},